 Since both species will tolerate each other nesting close by, the provision of two boxes will allow them to nest side by side.

-Bluebirds usually raise two broods each season, but three broods are possible.
+Bluebirds usually raise two broods each season, but three or even four broods are common.

 Your responsibility as a bluebird trail landlord is to make every effort to ensure that the nest boxes are constructed, mounted, and maintained properly.

 You may get nesting bluebirds in the first year if they are common in your area.
 If not, it may take a few seasons for them to find your nesting boxes.

 Once they use your birdhouse and are successful, they will return to the same area each year.

 |First For Women